doitintl/iris3/README.md

 zone, since this information is known; but it cannot add a "business unit" label because it does not know what business unit a resource is launched from.

-Iris is open-source: Feel free to add labels, and important, to *disable* functionality that adds certain labels (by deleting `_gcp_<LABEL_NAME` functions.
-The billing analytics in Google Cloud and DoiT International Cloud Management Platform work best when they are not swamped by excess labels.
+Iris is open-source: Feel free to add labels, and important, to *remove* functionality, specifically to delete certain `_gcp_<LABEL_NAME` functions.
+Billing analytics work best when they are not swamped by excess labels (which is why these labels are not already in the billing data without Iris; and why Iris does not implement all possible labeling).

 ## When it does it